 Highest paying states

-Another simple way to boost your pay as A Radiation Therapist is to move to a higher paying state.
-However moving to a higher paying state like CA doesn’t mean you will make more overall.
-This is because the expenses at CA may be 2x higher than where you are currently living at right now.
+Another simple way to increase your salary as a Radiation Therapist is to move to a higher paying state.
+However moving to a higher paying state like CA doesn’t guarantee that you will make more because the expenses at CA might be much higher than where you are currently living at right now.

-According to the BLS, the highest paid / most successful Radiation Therapists are in the states of CA, NJ, OR, CT and WA.
-The average salary in CA is $110270.
+According to BLS, the highest paid Radiation Therapists are in the states of CA, NJ, OR, CT and WA.

-Radiation Therapists salary, how much do Radiation Therapists earn, Radiation Therapists hourly wage, Radiation Therapists annual pay, highest paying industries for Radiation Therapists, which states pay the highest for Radiation Therapists
+Radiation Therapists salary, how much do Radiation Therapists earn, Radiation Therapists hourly wage, Radiation Therapists annual pay, which states pay the highest for Radiation Therapists